serodriguez68/gradle-notes/README.md

   file is typically name `build.gradle` (Groovy) or `build.gradle.kts` (Kotlin).
 - Tasks: The step-by-step automation instructions to build a project.
   You write tasks in the build script.
+Tasks ara a unit of work.
 - This means that the conceptual model is:
   - A software component is called a `Project`.
   - One `Project` has one to many `Tasks`.